literal-life-church/messaging-service/README.md

 - `start`\*, `unstop`\*: Restart a user's subscription to any existing channels.
 - `cancel`\*, `stop`\*, `unsubscribe`\*: Stop receiving all messages from this service.

 The `broadcast` command is gated to prevent unauthorized phone numbers from sending broadcast messages.
-All new subscribers and any unrecognized messages are collected and sent [via a webhook](#webhooks) for any additional post-processing by the service owner.
+Several commands dispatch an event [via a webhook](#webhooks) for any additional post-processing by the service owner.

 \* = Acts as a follow-up message to Twilio's built-in, automatic handling of these regulatory-required keywords.
 That mean's the messages specified in a Messaging application's Opt-Out Managment portal will be sent first, followed by a more user-specific response from this application.